 By having more space between yourself and your opponent, you gain increased reaction time to dodge, plan attacks, and observe (this is a key role to being a top-tier sniper that many players don’t understand or do.)

 Positioning is everything for a Sniper, as having low health and few escape mechanics (excluding Piper) make them incredibly vulnerable in close-combat situations.
 Maintain advantageous back-line positions though, and you’ll find Snipers can carry games.

 Roles of a Sniper: Snipers have two important roles to fulfill:

 Snipers share the same primary responsibility as Marksman.
-Having nearly the DPS potential that Marksman have and even longer range, a Sniper’s main focus should be forcing the enemy team back by keeping a threatening demeanor or by dealing damage. *Note: The next paragraph is copy and pasted from “Roles of a Marksman – Role 1” with slight modifications.*
+Having nearly the DPS potential that Marksman has and an even longer range, a Sniper’s main focus should be forcing the enemy team back by keeping a threatening demeanor or by dealing damage. *Note: The next paragraph is copied and pasted from “Roles of a Marksman – Role 1” with slight modifications.*

 As previously mentioned, Snipers have high DPS and should utilize it.
 Their primary role is to eliminate, damage, or force back their enemies.

 All Marksman are equipped for killing, being able to completely wipe out all brawlers in the game in anywhere from 1-4 shots (with the exception of Sponge Frank.)
 With their health-chunking attacks, it is a Sniper’s primary job to threaten the enemy.